Ismadi Mukhtar

-Ismadi bin Mukhtar (born 16 December 1983) is a Singapore international footballer who plays as a right wing-back for S.League club Warriors.
+Ismadi bin Mukhtar (born 16 December 1983) is a Singapore international footballer who last plays as a right wing-back for Singapore Premier League club Warriors.

-Career
+Playing career

 Ismadi plied his trade in the S.League with Woodlands Wellington as his first club, After spending two years with the Rams, Ismadi went on to join league champions Tampines Rovers in 2010.

 Since his journey with the Stags, he has won a total of three S.League medals (2011, 2012, 2013) and a Singapore Cup runners-up medal (2012).